cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

 # Implement COM connection

-To be able to run simulations using the Cognite simulator integration, we need to be able to connect to a simulator using COM interface.
+To be able to run simulations using the Cognite simulator integration, we need to be able to connect to a simulator using `COM` interface.
 In this example, we will use Excel a simple "simulator" and will try to read its version number.

 ### Create a class that inherits from AutomationConfig

-This is needed to set the COM program ID, so the connector knows which program to connect to.
+This is needed to set the `COM` program ID, so the connector knows which program to connect to.
 For the sake of this example, we will use Excel.

-NewSimAutomationConfig.cs:
+`NewSimAutomationConfig.cs`:
 ```csharp
 using Cognite.Simulator.Utils.Automation;